 1. Stop spending and start saving

-In the fourth quarter of 2015, the average American household held $15,762 in credit card debt, according to an analysis by NerdWallet.
-And we’re deeply in denial of the fact.
-According to NerdWallet:
+In the first quarter of 2017, the average American household held $16,425 in credit card debt, according to an analysis by NerdWallet.

 Just as our forefathers were able to imagine a nation of liberty long before it materialized, you need to believe you can climb and conquer your own personal mountain of debt.
 Starting this July 4, commit to paying down your debt a little at a time with every paycheck.